coston/react-obfuscate/readme.md

 ## Contributing

 Please help make this react component better.
-Submit any issue and/or make a pull request!
+Feel free to submit an issue, or contribute through a pull request.

 ## License